telatin/covtobed/README.md

   -x MAXCOV, --max-cov=MAXCOV
+                        print BED feature only if the coverage is lower than MAXCOV (default: 100000)
+  -l MINLEN, --min-len=MINLEN
-                        print BED feature only if the coverage is lower than MAXCOV (default: 100000) --output-strands      outputs coverage and stats separately for each strand --format=CHOICE       output format
+                        print BED feature only if its length is bigger (or equal to) than MINLELN (default: 1) --output-strands      outputs coverage and stats separately for each strand --format=CHOICE       output format
 ```
 ## Example